yangqy03/week_2_mini_assignment_first_data_analysis/README.md

 1. Menu & merchandising

-Put Cluster 0 front-and-center on the menu (high visibility, minimal discounting).
+Put Cluster 0 as front-and-center on the menu (high visibility, minimal discounting).

-Feature Cluster 1 as premium/night items (dessert pairings, seasonal creatives).
+Feature Cluster 1 as premium/night items with distinctive visuals and evening promotions (e.g., dessert pairings or specialty cups).

-Use Cluster 2 as value anchors with explicit upsells (“+ milk → Latte”).
+Use Cluster 2 as value anchors: use them for bundle promotions (e.g., Coffee + Pastry Morning Combo) or upsells (“+ Milk → Latte”).

 2. Inventory & purchasing

-Milk/espresso supplies should be protected for Cluster 0 to avoid stockouts.
+Prioritize milk and espresso supplies for Cluster 0 items to ensure reliability during high-demand hours.

-Cocoa/whipped toppings and evening disposables align with Cluster 1.

-Beans & small-format cups align with Cluster 2 (morning/afternoon rush).
-(Base this on the daypart shares in each cluster.)
+Stock cocoa, toppings, and dessert-related materials strategically for evening-heavy Cluster 1 items.

+Maintain ample beans and takeaway materials to support Cluster 2’s daytime rush volume.

+Insight: Demand forecasting and procurement can be optimized per cluster to minimize waste and stockouts.

 3. Staffing & scheduling

-Staff heavier late morning and mid/late afternoon (traffic peaks).

-For evenings, ensure at least one barista proficient with premium foam/latte art for Cluster-1 orders.
+Peak staffing should align with morning (9–11 AM) and afternoon (3–5 PM) demand spikes.

+Evening shifts should include workers skilled in crafting foam-heavy or aesthetic drinks (Cluster 1).

+Future insights: Use hourly sales data to build staffing models tied to transaction count and complexity per cluster.

 4. Promotions & pricing

-Cluster 2 (value daytime): run morning bundles (coffee + pastry) to drive traffic; use them as upsell feeders to Cluster-0 lattes.

-Cluster 1 (evening): push dessert combos; limited-time flavors.

-Test small price increases (+3–5%) on Cluster 0 (inelastic high-demand items).
-Monitor attach rate and wait time.
+Cluster 0: Inelastic demand allows for small price adjustments (+3–5%) with minimal customer drop-off.

+Cluster 1: Promote through premium bundles (e.g., Cappuccino + Dessert), seasonal flavors, or digital loyalty rewards.

+Cluster 2: Drive volume with morning discounts or “value combo” deals to increase traffic and upsell potential.